consenlabs/token-core/SECURITY.md

 ## Introduction
 TokenCore is a cross-platform library that implements crypto wallet functions for blockchains, exporting c interfaces in Protobuf protocol.
 This library is totally written in Rust, and now provides friendly interfaces for the mobile platform including ReactNative, iOS, and Android.

-imToken embed TokenCore library as the low-level cryptograph wallet layer and built the build user interface on this library.
+imToken embed TokenCore library as the low-level cryptograph wallet layer and built the user interface on this library.

 If you are new to the imToken wallet, please visit [our product help center](https://support.token.im/hc/en-us) before submitting reports.